hjadmz/adaptive-prompt-optimizer/README.md

 **4.** Run as a **system prompt** or **instruction layer**
 **5.** Follow the guided calibration

-> Compatible with any conversational AI that supports structured prompts.
+> Works with any conversational AI that supports structured prompts.

 <br>